 - The date on which the buyer is bound to pay the remaining sum (after bayana and token)

-2. Required property documents in Pakistan
+Required documents for transferring or selling property in Pakistan

 - Recent photos of the two parties involved (buyer and seller)